Philip Rivers: Indianapolis Colts (first stint)

 On March 21, 2020, Rivers signed a one-year, $25 million deal with the Indianapolis Colts.

 Rivers played his first game with the Colts on September 13, 2020, finishing with 363 passing yards, one touchdown, and two interceptions as the Colts lost 27–20 to the Jacksonville Jaguars.
 He earned his first victory with the Colts in a Week 2 28–11 victory over the Minnesota Vikings.
 He passed for 371 yards, three touchdowns, and one interception in the 31–27 victory over the Cincinnati Bengals in Week 6, which he led the Colts back from down 24–7.

 In Week 10, against the Tennessee Titans, Rivers threw for 308 yards and a touchdown during the 34–17 win.
 During the game, Rivers passed Dan Marino to become fifth on the all-time passing yards list.
 During the game against the Green Bay Packers in Week 11, Rivers ruptured his plantar plate, which was later reported to require offseason surgery, though he would play through the remainder of the season with the injury.
 In Week 17 against the Jacksonville Jaguars, Rivers passed Dan Marino in passing touchdowns, putting him at fifth all time.
 He finished the 2020 season with 4,169 passing yards, 24 touchdowns, and 11 interceptions.
 Rivers recorded his 12th season with at least 4,000 passing yards, tying him with Tom Brady and Drew Brees at the time for second-most in NFL history.

-In the Wild Card Round against the Buffalo Bills, Rivers threw for 309 yards and two touchdowns as the Colts lost 27–24.
+During the Wild Card Round against the Buffalo Bills, Rivers threw for 309 yards and two touchdowns in the 27–24 road loss.
 It was the first time in Rivers' career that he lost in the Wild Card Round.

+Initial retirement

-On January 20, 2021, Rivers announced his retirement from the NFL after seventeen seasons, saying "It's just time.
+On January 20, 2021, Rivers announced his retirement from the NFL after 17 seasons, saying: "It's just time.
 It's just right."
-He reaffirmed his plans to become the head coach of the St. Michael Catholic High School football team in Fairhope, Alabama.
+Rivers reaffirmed his plans to become the head coach of the St. Michael Catholic High School football team in Fairhope, Alabama.

-Los Angeles Chargers

-Four years later, on July 21, 2025, he signed a one-day contract to retire as a member of the Chargers.
+Four years later, on July 21, 2025, Rivers signed a one-day contract to retire as a member of the Chargers.